 Merkland where now struggling to hold any deer now at all, with pressure from both Wildland and Reay Forest, with the latter also reducing numbers in the West Sutherland DMG area as well.

 Both Reay Forest and Merkland would be looking to co-ordinate a helicopter count next spring when the reduction cull was scheduled to be completed.
 Participation from any other properties in the wider Foinavon area would be welcomed.
-However, there was no apprtite for helicopter counting beyond this area, including from Wildland who where now concentrating on habitat response.
+However, there was no appetite for helicopter counting beyond this area, including from Wildland who where now concentrating on habitat response.

 Recruitment – Spring 2023